pactflow/docs.pactflow.io/docs/user-interface.md

 ### Settings - Users

-The user management scrceens have the following capabilities:
+Our User Management featue allows you manage the following capabilities:

-* See the users in their team as well as their last login date (all)
+* See the users in their team as well as their login activity (all)
 * Invite new users to join the team (Administrator only)
+* Grant Administrator access to other users (Administrator only)
 * Enable and disable users (Administrator only)

-_NOTE: by default, the Administrator of the account is automatically set to the account creator.
-Please email support@pactflow.io to update your administrator_
+_NOTE: by default, the Administrator of the account is automatically set to the account creator._

 ![User Management Screen](assets/ui/users.png)